-Our data-share levels do not allow users to customize the types of data that individual web services can use.
-A user, for example, could not choose to permit one web service to access her level three data, but another service to access only her level two data.
+Our data-share levels would not allow users to customize the types of data that individual web services can use.
+A user, for example, could not choose to permit one web service to access their Level 3 data, but another service to access only their Level 2 data.
 The majority of authors rule out this form of customization to simplify web users' choice problem, which is desirable for the reasons enumerated above.
-A minority of the authors, however, believe a additional ability to personal is critical in securing widespread use of the intermediaries and effectuating the control right our proposal promises.
-We also, note, however, that a user who does not wish to share data with a particular web service may choose to access that web service anonymously under our proposal.
+A minority of the authors, however, believe an ability to personalize is critical in securing widespread use of the intermediaries and effectuating the control right our proposal promises.
+We also, note, however, that a user who did not wish to share data with a particular web service could choose to access that web service anonymously under our proposal.

-One criticism of our proposal is that behavioral consumers will overweight the tangible, short-run benefits of remuneration from data sharing relative to the risks of data sharing, which are uncertain and may only realize themselves after many years.
+One criticism of our proposal is that consumers would overvalue the tangible, short-run benefits of remuneration from data sharing relative to the risks of data sharing, which are uncertain and may only be realized after many years.
 Although we take this criticism seriously, we hope that the intermediary regime's data security regulations mitigate the criticism.
-We also hope that our standardized, plain-language descriptions of the privacy levels will help consumers understand the risks associated with each privacy level.
-Also, we view our proposal as an improvement over the status quo in this regard, as the status quo offers consumers little effective control over their exposure to risks associated with data sharing.
+We also hope that our standardized, plain-language descriptions of the privacy levels would help consumers understand the risks associated with each privacy level.
+We view our proposal as an improvement over the status quo in this regard, as the status quo